 International Driver’s License Accepted?
-Ireland, like many European countries, recognize US driver’s license.
+Ireland, like many European countries, recognizes a US driver’s license.
 But if you are from another country and your driver’s license is written in another language, make sure to bring an international driver’s license.

 Crime: In general, Ireland is a safe country.
-Any reported crimes are limited to theft and other related offences.
+Any reported crimes are limited to theft and other related offenses.
 Violent crimes are uncommon.